dyne/devuan-sdk/README.md

 inside the sdk.

 Now the last step: toast the iso with all the built packages inside.
-First choose what kind of iso is wanted, at the time of writing the choices are `netinst` or `xfce` which are both installers and not live CDs.
+First choose what kind of seed configuration is wanted, at the time of writing the choices are `netinst` or `xfce` which are both installers and not live CDs.

 ```
-iso xfce
+seed xfce
 ```

 Then toast the iso automatically using: